Nick Boles: Career

 In 1995, Boles founded a small DIY supply business, Longwall Holdings Limited, of which he is the non-executive chairman, having served as its chief executive until 2000.
 In 1998, he was elected as a Conservative councillor for the West End ward on Westminster City Council.
 He was chairman of the council's housing committee from 1999 to 2001, before stepping down in 2002.

-Boles was considered one of a group of young Conservatives aligned with David Cameron and George Osborne described as the Notting Hill set.
-He founded the think tank Policy Exchange in 2002 and served as its director until leaving the organisation in 2007.
+Boles was considered one of a group of young Conservatives, aligned with David Cameron and George Osborne, described as the Notting Hill set.
+He founded the think tank Policy Exchange in 2002, and served as its director until leaving the organisation in 2007.

 Boles was the Conservative Party candidate for the Labour-held marginal seat of Hove for the 2005 general election.
+He shunned help from the local mainly older Conservative members and instead relied on younger people from London who had little rapport with the local electorate.
 He received media attention during the election by being an openly gay Conservative candidate for a winnable seat.
 However, Celia Barlow retained the seat for Labour.
 He was a candidate in the Conservative primary for the 2008 London mayoral election, but withdrew after being diagnosed with Hodgkin's lymphoma.

-Boles recovered from his illness, and in October 2007 was selected as the prospective Conservative candidate for Grantham and Stamford, then occupied by Quentin Davies, who had switched allegiance from the Conservatives to Labour earlier in 2007.
+Boles recovered from his illness, and in October 2007, was selected as the prospective Conservative candidate for Grantham and Stamford, then occupied by Quentin Davies, who had switched allegiance from the Conservatives to Labour earlier in 2007.
 In May 2008, Boles was appointed as the Chief of Staff for the new Conservative Mayor of London Boris Johnson for three months.
 In the second half of 2008, he worked on preparing the Conservatives for government by meeting senior civil servants to discuss how to implement Conservative policies if they won the next general election.

 Boles was elected as member for Grantham and Stamford in May 2010 with a majority of 14,826.
-He was appointed as Parliamentary Private Secretary to the Schools Minister, Nick Gibb in 2010.
+He was appointed as Parliamentary Private Secretary to the Schools Minister Nick Gibb in 2010.

 Boles was Minister for Planning between November 2012 and August 2014.
 He introduced a "presumption for sustainable development" aimed at making new housing development easier, which required councils to create local plans identifying areas that were suitable for further building.
-In a November 2013 speech, at a conference fringe meeting, he argued that despite their unpopularity the reforms were "making the world a slightly better place", but that he'd prefer to work in education than planning.
+In a November 2013 speech, at a conference fringe meeting, he argued that, despite their unpopularity, the reforms were "making the world a slightly better place", but that he'd prefer to work in education than planning.
 In August 2014, Boles was appointed Minister for Skills, which included responsibilities for education and construction.

 In October 2016, Boles announced that a cancerous tumour had been found in his head and he expected to undergo treatment soon.
 The following February, he took a trip out of hospital after a third round of chemotherapy in order to vote for the government's bill on withdrawal from the European Union.
 He announced in April 2017 he would be standing at the 2017 general election.
 The tumour was eradicated by chemotherapy.